adambreland/cpp-as_components/BUILDING.markdown

 # Building `as_components`
-## Build dependencies and actions upon initial installation
+## Build dependencies and actions upon installation
 ### Dependencies
 * Build and test actions occur in Docker containers.
   * `as_components` uses [Bazel](https://bazel.build/) for build actions.
 Bazel
     is also used to execute most tests.
 Bazel is added automatically to the necessary Docker container images.
-If you are only interested in producing binaries, then the use of Bazel for build actions is transparent.
+If you are only interested in producing binaries, then the use of Bazel for build and test actions is transparent.
+* The build process uses a Bazel toolchain which assumes Linux and x86-64.
+  * Modifying the build process for other Unix variants and ISAs should be possible, though doing so requires knowledge of Bazel toolchain definition with platforms.
+Building for or on other platforms has not been tested.

 ### Initial installation and configuration
 1. Install Docker if it is not installed.